 What feelings do you associate with surfing in cold water?
 Do you flood your mind with dread, fear and negativity?
 Or it is adventure, excitement and adrenaline that surf around your brain?

 Whichever it is, both are perfectly natural feeling and thoughts to have as a surfer.
-Not many people like the feel of cold water but there are the odd few who fully brace the chill, and with the water temperatures are dropping here in Europe we thought it’s time to talk cold water surfing.
+Not many people like the feel of cold water but there are the odd few who fully brace the chill, and with the cold water temperatures here in Europe we thought it’s time to talk coldwater surfing.

 For some surfers, the word winter evokes an unpleasant feeling.
 A feeling of dread that comes in the form of icy water flushing down your back, hands so cold that you cannot hold your surfboard and an ice cream headache so painful you want to shed a tear.
-But, for most surfers winter brings a feeling of excitement, adventure and endless adrenaline rushes and we think this is precisely how surfers should feel during the winter months.
-If you’re reading this and find yourself siding with the fear and dread side of winter surfing, then we want to help you!
-We want to help you embrace the chill and fall in love with cold water surfing and surf more in winter than you’ve ever surfed before.
+But, for most surfers winter brings a feeling of excitement, adventure and endless adrenaline rushes and we think this is precisely how surfers should feel during the winter and early spring months.
+If you’re reading this and find yourself dreading the though of chilly temperatures then we want to help you!
+We want to help you embrace the chill and fall in love with coldwater surfing and keep surfing!

-Cold water surfing has many benefits, with many studies celebrating the health benefits of cold water on the mind and body, for example, it’s proven to increase your metabolism and release endorphins into the bloodstream and are known as the feel-good hormones.
+Coldwater surfing has many benefits, with many studies celebrating the health benefits of cold water on the mind and body, for example, it’s proven to increase your metabolism and release endorphins into the bloodstream and are known as the feel-good hormones.
 Which is why as surfers we love surfing during the winter months, for us, it’s a sure fire way to beat the winter blues.
 Instead of us dreading the change in temperature we chuck on some extra neoprene and get out there.
-It’s not the time to pack away your surfboard; winter is the time to embrace the waves and go in search of cold water swells.
+Winter is the time to embrace surfing.

 Tips for braving the cold water

-If you’re new to surfing or planning on surfing all winter for the first time, here’s some hints and tips we’ve learnt along the way that have made our winter surfing experience a lot more enjoyable.
+If you’re new to surfing or planning on surfing coldwater surfing for the first time, here’s some hints and tips we’ve learnt along the way that have made our winter surfing experience a lot more enjoyable.

 1. Get changed at home.
 There’s nothing more challenging on the mind and body than getting in or out of your wetsuit outside with the cold icy wind blowing and if you’re fortunate a spot of rain thrown into the mix.
 Avoid.